hugogirard/durableFunctionFormRecognizer/README.md

 ![tag](https://raw.githubusercontent.com/hugogirard/durableFunctionFormRecognizer/main/images/containers.png)

-Click on the **models** container and upload all the document from the git you cloned from the model folder.  **Don't upload the file from the subfolder empty**.
+Click on the **models** container and upload all the documents from the model folder in the repository you cloned.  **Don't upload the files from the subfolder empty**.

-Your storage should contain those files.
+Your storage should contain the following files.

 ![tag](https://raw.githubusercontent.com/hugogirard/durableFunctionFormRecognizer/main/images/files.png)

-Go back to the resource group in Azure, you will see two function, one starting with fnc-model-trainer and the other called fnc-processor.  **Click** on the function **fnc-model-trainer**.
+Go back to the resource group in Azure, you will see two functions, one starting with fnc-model-trainer and the other called fnc-processor.  **Click** on the function **fnc-model-trainer**.

-Now click on the Functions item to the left menu.
+Now click on the Functions item on the left menu.

 ![tag](https://raw.githubusercontent.com/hugogirard/durableFunctionFormRecognizer/main/images/func.png)

-Click on the **TrainCustomModel**.
+Click on the **TrainCustomModel** function.

 Click in the left menu to **Code + Test**

 ![tag](https://raw.githubusercontent.com/hugogirard/durableFunctionFormRecognizer/main/images/codetest.png)

-Now click in the menu at the top **Test/Run** button.
+Now click on the top **Test/Run** button on the top menu.

 ![tag](https://raw.githubusercontent.com/hugogirard/durableFunctionFormRecognizer/main/images/testrun.png)

-In the new window that appear to the left you will see **Query** and a button **+ Add header**, click on it.
+In the new window that appears to the left, you will see **Query** and a button **+ Add header**, click on it.

-From there you need to provide in the field name the value **modelName** and in the field value you can enter **JobModel**.
+From there, you need to enter **modelName** as the Name and **JobModel** as the Value.

 ![tag](https://raw.githubusercontent.com/hugogirard/durableFunctionFormRecognizer/main/images/postparameters.png)

 Now click on the blue button **Run**.

-Is important you take note of the modelId returned after the Azure function finished to been executed.
+It’s important you note the modelId returned after the Azure Function finishes.

 ![tag](https://raw.githubusercontent.com/hugogirard/durableFunctionFormRecognizer/main/images/modelid.png)

-If you forget to take note of the modelId you can always retrieve it using the other endpoint of the Azure Function (see section above).
+If you forget to note the modelId you can always retrieve it using the other endpoint of the Azure Function (see section above).

 ## Step 6 - Run the Seeder App